makinacorpus/drupal-quotedown/README.md

 ### For users

 Enable the module and configure your fields with the *PageDown editor* field formatter.
 That should be enough.
-Note that your users must have the permission to use the *quotedown* filter format.

-This filter format can be changed manually; Just avoid to remove the *MarkDown* filter or it won't work as expected anymore.
+This filter format can be changed manually; Just avoid to remove the *Markdown* filter or it won't work as expected anymore.

 It is very important to understand that by definition Markdown allow users to plug fullon HTML into their Markdown content, and won't filter
-it: that's why the *quotedown* pre-configured filter format is provided with this module.
+it: that's why the *qmarkdown* pre-configured filter format is provided with this module and forced to be the default whenever a textarea is being altered.

 ### For developers and integrators

+#### Working with *textarea* element type

-The various behaviors on textareas will be automatically intialized for the textarea with the "magic" CSS class.
-Any textarea with the "default" CSS class will be auto-focused on page load.
+ *  The various behaviors on textareas will be automatically intialized for the textarea with the *magitext* CSS class.
+This CSS class is added by the textarea element process handler, and is present per default.

+ *  Any textarea with the *default* CSS class will be auto-focused on page load (if more than one have the CSS class default focused one is not predictable).

+ *  Add *#pagedown* property and set it to *true* will add the PageDown editor on the textarea (default is set to *false*).

+ *  Add *#magitext* property and set to *false* will disable the *magitext* jQuery behavior (default is set to *true*).

+Since the module alters the definition of the *textarea* element this applies to all textareas Drupal will spawn.

+#### Working with *text_format* element type

+All the rules for the *textarea* element type are true for the *text_format* element type.
+Plus:

+ *  Per default all elements are altered to use the *qmarkdown* input filter (forced pragmatically) and format choice is being hidden.

+ *  Change the value of the *#forceformat* key to *false* will disable the default alteration.

+ *  Change the value of the *#forceformat* key to any known filter format identifier will reproduce the default behavior using this filter format.

+#### Working with quotation

 For the quotation feature, you have to respect a certain amount of
 pre-requisites: